Category Archives: Travel in Mexico

 Get multiple destination flights

 If you have the time and are planning a longer adventure in Mexico, fly into one city and fly out of another.
 For a month-long trip covering the best of the south, you could fly into Cancun and then out of Tuxtla Gutierrez in Chiapas.
 If you have several weeks and want to explore the colonial cities of Mexico’s central highlands, you could fly into Mexico City and then out of Guadalajara.
+To travel the entire Baja California Peninsula, fly into Tijuana or Ensenada and out of Los Cabos or La Paz (or vice-versa).

 This option is called Multiple Destinations on most travel websites, and it can save you a lot of time and money.